 - Advise you on appropriate evidence to support your case

-College have produced a useful set of Frequently Asked Questions and some Guidance on their Mitigating Circumstances webpage.
+King's has produced a useful set of frequently asked questions and some guidance on their Mitigating Circumstances webpage.

 The Chair of the Programme/Part Board of Examiners responsible for your degree programme will consider your submission.
 You’ll normally be notified of this within 7 calendar days from the date you submitted the form.
 If you’ve submitted the form, but you’re submitting evidence later, the department can give you a ‘provisional acceptance’ subject to receipt of evidence.
 You’ll be contacted via your KCL email address with a summary of the outcome.

-If your mitigating circumstances are accepted then one of the following will be applied:
+If your mitigating circumstances are accepted then one of the following will apply:

 - You’ll be awarded a replacement assessment at a later date

 - You’ll be awarded an alternative form of assessment at a later date